jeremiasfolgado/portrait-pw-solution/SOLUTION.md

 ---

-**Note:** This solution demonstrates production-ready test automation with industry best practices.
-While Level 1 and Level 2 are complete, the remaining time allows for potential Level 3 enhancements if desired.
+**Note:** This solution demonstrates production-ready test automation with industry best practices and CI/CD automation.
+Level 1 and Level 2 are 100% complete, with significant Level 3 progress (CI/CD pipeline operational).
+The remaining 2 days allow for additional enhancements if desired.